 All music majors and minors taking private lessons will take a performance jury each semester.
-Juries are waived for students taking the Upper Divisional Qualifying Examination or performing Junior, Senior, Graduate recitals or the equivalent operatic roles.
+Juries are waived for students performing Junior, Senior, Graduate recitals or the equivalent operatic roles.
 Non-majors taking private lessons for grade or evaluation are required to take at least one jury per year (at the discretion of the applied teacher).